yorikvanhavre/FreeCAD-manual/python_scripting/a_gentle_introduction.md

 [Python](https://en.wikipedia.org/wiki/Python_%28programming_language%29) is a widely popular, open-source programming language, very often used as a scripting language, embedded in applications, as is the case with FreeCAD.
 It also has a series of features that makes it specially interesting for us FreeCAD users: It is very easy to learn, specially for people who have never programmed before.
 It is embedded in many other applications, which makes it a very valuable tool to learn.
 You will be able to use it in many other applications, such as [Blender](http://www.blender.org), [Inkscape](http://www.inkscape.org) or [GRASS](http://grass.osgeo.org/).

 FreeCAD makes extensive use of Python.
 With it, you can access and control almost any feature of FreeCAD.
 You can, for example, create new objects, modify their geometry, analyze their contents, or even create new interface controls, tools and panels.
 Some workbenches of FreeCAD and most of the addon workbenches are fully programmed in Python.
-FreeCAD has an advanced Python console, available from menu **View->Panels->Python console**.
+FreeCAD has an advanced Python console, available from menu **View→Panels→Python console**.
 It is often useful to perform operations for which there is no toolbar button yet, or to check shapes for problems, or to perform repetitive tasks:

 ![the Python console](http://www.freecadweb.org/wiki/images/c/cf/Exercise_python_01.jpg)